 What if I don’t want to switch to the New experience?

-You'll be able to use the Legacy experience right up until it's deprecated in late 2025.
+You'll be able to use the Legacy experience right up until it's deprecated in early 2026.
 That said, given our rapid progress on making Productboard significantly better, more flexible, intuitive, and feature-rich, we're confident that you'll love the New experience enough to leave Legacy behind before then!

 Migration questions